+Unaccompanied students are not allowed in the elevator.
 The elevator is only for students whose physical condition requires the use of an elevator.
-Elevator keys are issued in the morning and must be returned at the end of the day.
-A student is allowed one classmate with them in the elevator to help with books.
+Elevator passes are issued by the nurse in the morning and must be returned at the end of the day.
+A student must be accompanied by an adult, and may be allowed one classmate in addition to an adult in the elevator to help with books, and other materials.